-- 1. Erosion control measures shall be implemented on all projects and shall include source control, including protection of stockpiles, protection of slopes, protection of all disturbed areas, and protection of accesses.
+Erosion control measures shall be implemented on all projects and shall include source control, including protection of slopes, protection of all disturbed areas, and protection of accesses.
 In addition, perimeter containment measures shall be placed prior to the commencement of grading and site disturbance activities unless the Engineer determines temporary measures to be unnecessary based upon location, site characteristics or time of year.
 The intent of the erosion control measures shall be to keep all sediment from entering a swale, drainage way, watercourse or onto adjacent properties.
-An approved Erosion Control and Sedimentation Control Plan will require County - Site inspections and appropriate maintenance of erosion control devices shall be conducted and documented prior to, during, and after rain events.
+An approved Erosion Control and Sedimentiation Control Plan will require County approval Site inspections and appropriate maintenance of erosion control devices shall be conducted and documented prior to, during, and after rain events.
 The developer shall be responsible for the placement and maintenance of all erosion control devices as specified by the approved plan until such time that the project is accepted as complete by the Engineer.
-Erosion control devices may be relocated, deleted or additional - items may be required depending on the actual soil conditions encountered.
-Additional erosion control shall be placed at the discretion of the Engineer of Work, Engineer, SWPPP Monitor or RWQCB Inspector.
-Guidelines for determining appropriate erosion control devices are included in the appendix of the Public Improvement Standards. - 4.
+Erosion control devices as specified by the approved plan until such time that the project is accepted as complete by the Engineer.
+Erosion control devices are required depending on the actual soil conditions encountered.
+Additional erosion control shall be placed at the discretion of the Engineer of Work.
+Engineer, SWWPPP Monitor or RWQCB Inspector.
+Guidelines for determining appropriate erosion control devices and included in the appendix of the Public Improvement Standards.
 All erosion control devices shall be the first order of work and shall be in place between October 15 and April 15 or anytime when the rain probability exceeds 30%.
-This work shall be installed or applied after each area is graded and no longer than five (5) working days after the completion of each area. - 5.
-The Engineer of Work and the Engineer shall be notified before October 15 for inspection of installed erosion control devices. - A standby crew for emergency work shall be available at all times during the rainy season (October 15 through April 15).
-Necessary materials shall be available and stockpiled at convenient locations to facilitate rapid construction or maintenance of temporary devices when rain is imminent.
-Permanent erosion control shall be placed and established with 70% coverage on all disturbed surfaces other than paved or gravel surfaces prior to - 7.
-Permanent erosion control shall be placed and established with 70% coverage on all disturbed surfaces other than paved or gravel surfaces prior to final inspection.
-Permanent erosion control shall be fully established prior to final inspection.
-Temporary erosion control measures shall remain in place until permanent measures are established.
-A water truck shall be used to water areas hydroseeded until the planting is established. - 8.
-In the event of a failure, the developer and/or his representative shall be responsible for cleanup and all associated costs or damages. - 9.
-Slurry Mix: The slurry mix shall be composed of the following materials:
+This work shall be installed and shall be in place between October 15 and April 15 or anytime when the completion of each area is graded and no longer than five (5) working days after the completion of aciditate rapid construction or maintenance of temporary devices when rain is imminent.
+Fernamente reci લ છ 4.